szermatt/mistty/docs/source/usage.rst

          (mistty-send-key n (kbd "M-s")))
        (keymap-set mistty-prompt-map "C-c a" #'my-mistty-M-s)

 .. index:: pair: command; mistty-send-last-key

+mistty-send-last-key : command
-  - The command :code:`mistty-send-last-key` forwards the last key combination of a sequence it was called from to the terminal.
-For example, :kbd:`C-c C-c` is bound to :code:`mistty-send-last-key` so that the terminal eventually just gets :kbd:`C-c`.
+    This command forwards the last key combination of a sequence it was called from to the terminal.
+For example, :kbd:`C-c C-c` is bound to ``mistty-send-last-key`` so that the terminal eventually just gets :kbd:`C-c`.

 To just try things out, or for shell shortcuts you don't use regularly, you can use the :kbd:`C-q` prefix to bypass Emacs key